iamdcj/javascripts/core/scope/closure/README.md

 // function A
 ```

-We can see from above that functions can be successfully passed around to other lexical environments.
+We can see from above that functions can be successfully passed around to, and invoked within other lexical environments.

 #### **2. Lexical Scoping**